Skip to content

 Review by Ms. Yingling Reads:

 “Josephine Rose attends The Nichols School in New York City, and she and her friend Violet spend many happy hours at the Metropolitan Museum debating which bed the protagonists of From the Mixed-Up Files of Mrs. Basil E. Frankweiler would have used.
-When the new school year starts, however, Violet has made friends with Ava and seemed very distant.
-J.R. misses not only her best friend but her boisterous family.
+When the new school year starts, however, Violet has made friends with Ava and seems very distant.
+J.R. misses not only her best friend but also her boisterous family.
 There is a new language arts teacher, Ms. Kline, and J.R. is very excited about the writing assignments, since she likes to emulate writers like Linda Sue Park and Jacqueline Woodson, and has a quirky writing routine.
 When Ms. Kline shows the class her collection of the school Gothamite magazine that she got from HER 6th-grade teacher, J.R. is particularly enthralled.
 When J.R. writes articles for assignments, she finds that the topics about which she writes seem to come true.
 When a local bookstore is about to lose its lease, will she be able to use her writing powers to change its destiny, or is that against Ms. Kline’s rules?
 And will she be able to mend her relationship with Violet?” [middle grade, ages 8 and up]

 Children’s Books Set in Natural History Museums